-Privacy breach coverage offers your commercial customers access to CyberScout[®], an independent third-party service provider, to help minimize the occurrence of a privacy breach and provide expert assistance should a breach occur.
-Extra protection in the digital world
+Privacy breach coverage offers your commercial customers access to CyberScout®, an independent third-party service provider, to help minimize the occurrence of a privacy breach and provide expert assistance should a breach occur.

 Our modernized Crime coverage offers optional Social Engineering Fraud protection for your commercial customers for loss of money, securities or other property as a direct result of social engineering fraud.
 Contact your Intact Insurance representative for more information.